This manual is for BookmarkFS, version 0.1.6.

 Maintain last status change time instead of last modification time.

-Usually, a bookmark’s “modification time” attribute behaves differently from both mtime and ctime.
+From a browser’s perspective, the “modification time” attribute of a bookmark behaves differently from both mtime and ctime.
 In Chromium, for instance, when a bookmark is renamed, neither itself nor the parent directory changes timestamp accordingly.

-BookmarkFS do not follow browser behavior here, and instead try to stay compatible with POSIX.
+In BookmarkFS, mtime behavior mostly stays compatible with POSIX, with a few caveats.
 Since a bookmark has only one “modification time” attribute instead of two, the user has to choose which one to maintain:

-ctime updates normally; mtime always updates when ctime does, even if the file content is not modified.
+ctime updates normally; mtime value always follow ctime, even if the file content is not modified.

 This behavior may be inefficient, but makes applications that depend on ctime less fragile.